Home Reading & Homework

 Children have access to a wide range of different books and are expected to read at least four times a week.

 In Reception and KS1 (infants), children’s home reading books are linked to the phonics phase they are secure at.
-Children will receive two books each week that will be changed on a weekly basis.
+Children will receive three books each week that will be changed every Friday.
 Parents are asked to make comments and sign their child’s Home Reading Record to show that they have supported their child with their reading.
 These comments are used by staff to monitor the frequency of reading at home and provide additional support to children in school.

 In KS2 (juniors), children’s home reading books are linked to their reading ability.
 Children have a reading level range (known as a ZPD in school) which staff and children use to choose suitable books.
 Book levels are based on: